HD-GEN: A High-Performance Software System for Human Mobility Data Generation Based on Patterns of Life: Software Architecture and System Details

 For each configuration, we report two distinct performance phases: \begin{itemize} \item \textbf{Initialization time}, which measures the duration required to load spatial data, instantiate agents, initialize environments, and prepare simulation state. \item \textbf{Simulation time}, which measures the wall-clock time required to execute the full 10-day simulation period. \end{itemize}

 Results are reported for four execution modes: \emph{Vanilla} and \emph{Enhanced} simulations, each evaluated with agent exit conditions enabled (\textit{exit\_on}) and disabled (\textit{exit\_off}).
 The exit condition allows agents to leave the simulation when predefined criteria are met, reducing computational load in some scenarios.
-A value of \texttt{-1} indicates that the simulation did not complete within a reasonable time frame or was manually terminated due to excessive runtime.

-Table~\ref{tab:performance-evaluation} summarizes the results across a wide range of agent counts.
+A value of \texttt{-1} indicates that the simulation did not complete within a reasonable time frame or was manually terminated due to excessive runtime. \reftab{tab:performance-evaluation} summarizes the results across a wide range of agent counts.
 The results demonstrate that the \emph{Vanilla} simulation fails to scale beyond approximately 15{,}000 agents, frequently exceeding practical execution limits.
 In contrast, the \emph{Enhanced} simulation completes successfully for populations exceeding 150{,}000 agents, while substantially reducing both initialization and simulation times across all tested configurations.
 These results confirm that the proposed optimizations significantly improve scalability while preserving the behavioral semantics of the underlying simulation.